Tecnocrat/aios-win/README.md

 ﻿# AIOS-WIN

-Windows 11 development platform for distributed microservices with integrated observability, secrets management, and multi-cell architecture.
+Windows 11 development platform for the Artificial Intelligence Operating System (AIOS) - a distributed microservices architecture with integrated observability, secrets management, and multi-cell design.

 ## Overview